MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 *   [X] [Service workers][MDNServiceWorkerApi].
 Use service worker threads to act as network proxies between your server and client app in order to provide offline support, resource caching, push notifications, background data sync, and page load perf optimizations.

 *   [X] [Web app manifest][MDNWebAppManifest].
-Provide a JSON-based metadata file describing key information about your web app \(such as icons, language, and URL entry point\) so that Windows 10 and other host platforms are able to provide your PWA users with an installable, native app-like experience.
-Associating your site with a web app manifest makes it eligible for [automatic inclusion in the Microsoft Store](microsoft-store.md#automatic-pwa-importing-with-bing) through the Bing indexing service.
+Provide a JSON-based metadata file describing key information about your web app \(such as icons, language, and URL entry point\) so that Windows 10 and other host platforms are able to provide your PWA users with an installable, native app-like experience.  <!--Associating your site with a web app manifest makes it eligible for [automatic inclusion in the Microsoft Store](microsoft-store.md#automatic-pwa-importing-with-bing) through the Bing indexing service.  -->

 To be a great PWA, your app also needs: